Cause of Sorrow

 “The keenest sorrow is to recognize ourselves as the sole cause of all our adversities.” ― Sophocles

-Well ain’t that a dandy!
 Apparently, personal responsibility has been preached for over 2500 years.
-While this may poke us to self-examine, finding those difficult to notice flaws in need of attention, Sophocles in all his wisdom undershoots the complexity of existence.
+While this quote may poke and prod our wills to examine our lives a little closer, unearthing undesirable flaws in need of attention, Sophocles, in all his wisdom, undershoots the complexity of existence.
 We are not the sole cause of all our sorrows.
 Certainly, we are the cause of much of it.

 If we are sad, mad or happy is it ourselves that makes it so?

 "In Raja Yoga terms, we understand that the roots of all negativity and sorrow are the ‘vices’: ego, attachment, greed, lust and anger."